ottokokstein/ottokokstein.github.io/src/subtitles.md

 # Burning subtitles into a Bink Video File (.bik)

 While working on the [Czech localization of Enderal: Forgotten Stories](enderal-localization.md), I needed to burn subtitles into a `.bik` video.
 Upon realizing there isn't a guide on how to do this on the Internet yet, I decided to write this article.
 Note that there may be other, simpler methods.
+Also, this guide is for Windows users; however, with some adjustments, it should still be possible on other operating systems.

 ## Goal